-Although it is impossible to be familiar with all idiomatic expressions out there, there are some ways to avoid misunderstanding and to be able to guess somehow what is being said.
-The more common ones are easy to follow, but at some point, you will encounter some newer ones which you have not heard of before.
+Although it is impossible to be familiar with all idiomatic expressions out there, there are some ways to avoid misunderstandings and to be able to deduce somehow what is being said.
+The more common ones are easy to follow, but at some point, you will encounter some newer ones that you haven't heard before.
 When this happens, here are some ways for you to get an idea what is being said:

-- 1This is a very old advice that parents and teachers would normally teach kids when they are just starting to learn to read.
-This applies well enough when you hear some unusual phrases in a conversation.
-You have to consider what the overall context is in the conversation and from there, you will be able to make a guess of how the idiomatic expression relates to the conversation.
-Of course, this makes the assumption that you are listening actively to the conversation and that your mind is not dwindling somewhere else.Consider the context of the sentence.Advertisement
+- 1This is very old advice that parents and teachers normally teach this to kids who are just starting to learn to read.
+This applies when you hear some unusual phrases in a conversation.
+You have to consider what the overall context is in the conversation, and from there you will be able to make a guess of how the idiomatic expression relates to the conversation.
+Of course, this makes the assumption that you are listening actively to the conversation and that your mind is not somewhere else.Consider the context of the sentence.Advertisement

-- 3Body language helps give further meaning to any spoken language.
-If you see that the overall appearance is light and that he may be joking, then consider that in putting meaning into an idiomatic expression.
+- 3Body language helps give further clues to confusing phrases.
+If you see that the overall appearance is light and that he may be joking, then consider that when trying to decipher an idiomatic expression.
 Some of these expressions may not have a positive meaning if the words are taken literally.
-However, if you link together all other clues that you get in the conversation, then you will realize that it has a totally different meaning.Consider the body language of the speaker.
+However, if you link together all other clues you are given in the conversation, you will realize that it has a totally different meaning.Consider the body language of the speaker.

-- 4There's no better way to get more familiar with idiomatic expressions but to read different types of materials constantly.
+- 4There's no better way to become more familiar with idiomatic expressions than to read constantly - all different types of material.
 If you read novels, you will find a lot of idiomatic expressions there.
-And what's good with that is since you are reading it and you taking your own pace, you actually have the opportunity to check the meaning by yourself.
-You can pause as you read and carefully examine the way the sentence has been structured and from there, you can reflect as to what it means.
-After that, if you see the same expression in another sentence, you'll better understand the true meaning of it.Widen your horizons by reading constantly.
+And what's good about that is since you are reading it and you going at your own pace, you actually have the opportunity to check the meaning by yourself.
+You can pause as you read and carefully examine the way the sentence has been structured and from there, you can reflect on its meaning.
+After that, if you see the same expression in another sentence, you'll better understand the true meaning of it.Broaden your horizons by reading constantly.

 - 5It will be very helpful if you spend some time everyday reading a few entries in an idiomatic expressions handbook.
-The more idea you have prior to hearing an expression, the easier it will be for you to fully comprehend the meaning of what's being said.Read an idiomatic expressions handbook.
+The more you read about them, the better you'll be at figuring out the meaning of what's being said.Read an idiomatic expressions handbook.